MicrosoftDocs/cloud-adoption-framework/docs/secure/innovation-security.md

 Additionally, the risk of software supply chain attacks makes it critical to integrate security into your process for both:

-- Protecting your organization: From malicious code and vulnerabilities in your source code supply chain
+- **Protecting your organization** from malicious code and vulnerabilities in your source code supply chain
 - Protecting your customers: From any security issues in your applications and systems, which might result in reputation damage, liability, or other negative business impacts on your organization

 ## The DevSecOps journey